RyNo-Design/zmk-config-MicroGaming/zephyr/doc/connectivity/usb/device/usb_device.rst

   initialized and started, until then any data is discarded
 * If device is connected to the host, it still needs an application on the host side which requests the data
-* The CDC ACM poll out implementation follows the API and blocks when the TX ring buffer is full only if the hw-flow-control property is enabled and called from a non-ISR context.

 The devicetree compatible property for CDC ACM UART is :dtcompatible:`zephyr,cdc-acm-uart`.